ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 }
 ```

 The reducer needs an action to return a new, reduced state.
-But that action is inside of the `createStore()` function, specifically, inside of the `dispatch()` function...and `createStore()` calls the reducer as an argument, in order to execute its dispatch function:
+But that action is inside of the `createStore()` function, specifically, the argument of the `dispatch()` function...and `createStore()` calls the reducer as an argument, in order to execute its dispatch function:

 ```
 function dispatch(action){